-In order to discount the future cash flows to reflect the time value of money, the Actuary considers the future yield expected to be realized on investments supporting the policy liabilities and the future cash flows.
-The Actuary discounts the future cash flows, based on an assumed yield curve structure.
-The discount rate used by the FARM and UAFs was 0.0% (2016: 0.0%).
+To discount the future cash flows to reflect the time value of money, the Actuary considers the future yield expected to be realized on investments supporting the policy liabilities and the expected future cash flows.
+The Actuary discounts the expected future cash flows, based on an assumed yield curve structure.
+The discount rate used in the valuation of the FARM and UAFs was 0.0% (2017: 0.0%).